WillWunderhorn/SubnauticaBelowZero-HoverbikeMode/README.md

 4. Replace your original Assembly-CSharp.dll in game folder with this modded Assembly-CSharp.dll

--Enjoy!
+- Enjoy!

--If you want to remove this mode, just replace modded Assembly-CSharp.dll in your game directory with your backup
+* If you want to remove this mode, just replace modded Assembly-CSharp.dll in your game directory with your backup